Brak przypisanych miejsc.

 Kleist's Prince Friedrich von Homburg

 's In the Wings

-(1959), both directed by Horzyca.
-While Korzeniewski and Horzyca had the ambition of turning the National Theatre into a Polish equivalent of the Comédie-Française with Polish and foreign classics as the pillars of the repertoire, the next individual to assume the position of director, Wladyslaw Daszewski (1959-1961), turned his attention to popular theatre and offered productions marked by fast action and large doses of humor.
-Thus, the National entered a period when it sought to compete with Warsaw's other theatres for the mass audience.
+(1959), both directed by Horzyca himself.
+While Korzeniewski and Horzyca had the ambition of turning the National Theatre into a Polish equivalent of the Comédie-Française, with both Polish and foreign classics as the pillars of the repertoire, the next director, Wladyslaw Daszewski (1959-1961), turned his attention to popular theatre and offered productions marked by fast action and large doses of humor.
+The National Theatre then entered a period when it sought to compete with Warsaw's other theatres for the mass audience.

 The turning point in the theatre's post-war history came with the tenure of its next director, Kazimierz Dejmek

 .
 His staging of Mikolaj of Wilkowiecko's The Story of the Glorious Resurrection